Brigham–Kanner Property Rights Conference: Conferences

 In 2011 the Conference, which most years is hosted at William & Mary's School of Law, was hosted by Tsinghua University in Beijing, China.
 During the 2011 Conference, which was the Eighth Annual Brigham Kanner Property Rights Conference, Retired United States Supreme Court Justice Sandra Day O'Connor received the Brigham Kanner Prize.
 The reception was held in the U.S. Embassy in Beijing.
 The 2011 Conference featured lectures and panel discussions by the leading property rights scholars and practitioners from China and the United States.

 The Thirteenth Annual Conference, held in 2016, was hosted by the Peace Palace in The Hague, Netherlands and was presented in cooperation with the Grotius Centre for International Legal Studies of Leiden Law School.
 The recipient of the year's Brigham-Kanner Property Rights Prize was Hernando de Soto, Prize-winning economist and author of The Mystery of Capital and The Other Path.

 The Twenty-Second Annual Conference was held October 23-24, 2025, and honored William A. Fishel, Professor of Economics and Hardy Professor of Legal Studies, Emeritus, at Dartmouth College.
 Mr. Fishel is author of The Homevoter Hypothesis: How Home Values Influence Local Government Taxation, School Finance, and Land-Use Policies which discusses the relationship between private property ownership and local government participation.
 His work is praised as transformative of property scholarship and its interplay with local government.

-The Twenty-Third Annual Conference will be held October 14-16, 2026, in London, England.
+The 23rd annual conference will be hold on October 14-16, 2026 in London, England, with events to take place in the House of Commons, Lincoln's Inn, and No. 11 Cavendish Square.
+The conference will honor James E. Penner, Kwa Geok Choo Professor of Property Law at the National University of Singapore, and former professor at numerous prestigious institutions including Head of Law at University College London, for his global influence in property theory and his prize-winning book The Idea of Property in Law.